Changes to your syllabus

 - Do you have a mechanism for collecting and distributing class notes, etc?

 For more information, see Planning for COVID-related absences on this website.

 The text below is an example of language you can use to communicate your awareness of the challenges of the coming semester and your commitment to work with students to make sure they can still learn effectively.
 Feel free to use the text below in your syllabus or tailor the language to capture the policies or accommodations you have in place or to sound like it is written in your voice.
 When a syllabus has a warm and friendly tone and communicates compassion, students develop more positive impressions of their instructor (Harnish & Bridges, 2011) and are more likely to seek help when they struggle (Gurung & Galardi, 2021).

 If you are notified that you must isolate or quarantine because of a COVID-related issue – please know that I am committed to working with S3 or GradSupport to support your continued learning this semester.
 I understand how difficult these times are and we will all need to remain flexible and adjust to the situation.
 The details of what may be required will vary depending on the timing and duration of your absence.
 Please feel free to reach out to me at any point if you have any questions or concerns.

-MIT’s masking policy of “One mask down at a time in classrooms, meetings, etc” ) is designed to keep students and instructors as safe as possible this semester.
+MIT’s masking policy requiring all individuals, regardless of role or vaccination status to wear masks at all times in MIT classrooms, labs, and other shared indoor spaces: i) is designed to keep students and instructors as safe as possible this semester.
 In light of this, please note that any person who does not follow the masking rules will be asked to leave our classroom.
-If you need to remove your mask for any reason, while someone else in the room is unmasked, please feel free to leave the room and find a safe space to remove your mask.
+If you need to remove your mask for any reason, while someone while in our classroom, please feel free to leave the room and find a safe space to remove your mask.
 You may return any time after your mask is securely and properly in place.

 If you have particular questions or concerns about masking requirements in your teaching and learning spaces, please reach out to email@example.com.